magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_force3.md

 <br>

+#### TORQUE

-**Torque:** Torque, also known as the moment of force, is a measure of the rotational effect produced by the force on a magnetic object.
+Torque, also known as the moment of force, is a measure of the rotational effect produced by the force on a magnetic object.
 It is a vector quantity that depends on both the magnitude of the force and the distance from the point where the force is applied to the axis of rotation.
 Torque causes an object to rotate or change its rotational motion.
 In magnetic interactions, torque is significant when the magnetic moments of the objects interact, causing them to experience rotational forces.

 #### Calculation

 The torque 𝑇 on a magnetic dipole 𝑚 in a magnetic field 𝐵 is given by:

-                         𝑇 = 𝑚 * 𝐵
+ $$𝑇 = 𝑚 * 𝐵$$

 where
 𝑚 is the magnetic moment of the target object.
 This torque is calculated by taking the cross product of the magnetic moment and the magnetic field.

 ## For the beginning - Step for Step
-We will start with a simple example to show the functionality of calculation force and torque.
+We will begin with a straightforward example to illustrate how force and torque calculations work.

 ### Imports
 > [!IMPORTANT]